The IVF Process Timeline: Step-by-Step

 36 hours after the trigger, you undergo the egg retrieval.
 The embryologist fertilizes the eggs immediately (or via ICSI).

-You wait for updates on how many eggs fertilized and made it to the blastocyst stage (Day 5/6).
-This attrition period is often called "The Hunger Games."
+You wait for updates on how many eggs fertilized and made it to the blastocyst stage around Day 5 or Day 6.
+Clinics vary in how often they call with updates, so ask your team what communication schedule to expect.

 Common Questions